Vascular dementia is a common type of dementia caused by reduced blood flow to the brain. It's estimated to affect around 150,000 people in the UK.

 If you or a loved one has been diagnosed with dementia, remember that you're not alone.
 The NHS and social services, as well as voluntary organisations, can provide advice and support for you and your family.

 Vascular dementia is caused by reduced blood flow to the brain, which damages and eventually kills brain cells.

 - narrowing and blockage of the small blood vessels inside the brain

 - a single stroke, where the blood supply to part of the brain is suddenly cut off

-- lots of "mini strokes" that cause tiny but widespread damage to the brain
+- lots of "mini strokes" (also called transient ischaemic attacks, or TIAs) that cause tiny but widespread damage to the brain

 Tackling these might reduce your risk of vascular dementia in later life, although it's not yet clear exactly how much your risk of dementia can be reduced.